 Clubs & Activities

 Based both on teacher interest and on student interest, the winter clubs program takes place during the lunch and recess period during the winter term.
-Open to all Upper School students (grades 4-6), the program provides a welcome connection between students and teachers who may not necessarily get a chance to interact.
+Open to all Upper School students (grades 4-6), the program provides a welcome connection between students and staff who may not necessarily get a chance to interact.
 Recent activities have included such popular options as chess, robotics, yoga, debate, board games, power walking, snowshoeing, drama, improvisation, and photography.
 With clubs offered twice a week (Tuesdays and Thursdays), all Upper School children participate in at least one special activity.

 The Math Olympiads program has been in place for many years and provides competition and fellowship for those students who welcome additional challenge.
 Following a curriculum that is used by schools around the world, students attend practices on a weekly basis and participate in monthly tests.
-In preparation for the reality of the 21st century workplace, students compete as a team and are compared against teams from across the country and around the world.
+In preparation for the reality of the 21st-century workplace, students compete as a team and are compared against teams from across the country and around the world.
 At the end of the year, achievement is recognized both on an individual and also on a team basis.
 CHS teams have scored consistently in the top 10% of schools nationwide.

-Student Affinity Group
+Student Affinity Groups